 When Tokyo Ghoul Season 4 was first unofficially announced by Yonkou Productions back in April 2018 it was initially believed that the continuation of Tokyo Ghoul: re would be considered a split-cour anime.
 That’s when a single season of an anime takes a break from broadcasting for a single three-month unit of time and then resumes during the next anime season.
 As an example, the fourth season of Food Wars! was officially labeled as being the second part of the third season despite taking a seasonal break.

-Although Tokyo Ghoul Season 4 fits the definition of a split-cour anime when the key visual was released the new season was officially labeled as Tokyo Ghoul re Season 2.
+Although Tokyo Ghoul Season 4 fits the definition of a split-cour anime when the key visual was released the new season was listed by Yonkou as being Tokyo Ghoul re Season 2.

 Tokyo Ghoul:re Season 2 Key Visual. pic.twitter.com/5VY3f84S1S